NyoomNyoom/MTG-Card-tracker/README.md

 ## Progress so far

 So far I have 3 screens working a main menu, a tracker page and a barebones collection page where I am testing API calls.
+I have added a second folder with a C# project inside of it for testing the API calls as I am running into some interesting errors and this will make it easier to test.

 ### Tracker page
 Currently working: